-- 1. Roll Call Training is a technique that may supplement all other training.
+1. Roll Call Training is a technique that may supplement all other training.
 Roll Call Training is a useful element of the Department's training program, and is accomplished through the Department's formal Roll Call, or Shift Briefing Periods, by the Shift Supervisor or other supervisor.
 The goal of this training should be to keep officers/employees up to date between formal retraining sessions.
 Roll Call training topics may include:

 - a.
 Department policy, procedures and rules

 - b.
 Changes or enactment of new laws

 - c.
 Operational techniques or methods

 - d.
 City policy, procedures, and rules

 - e.
 Safety and OSHA mandated training

 - f.
 Other training as required or needed

 - 2. Roll call training should especially address a review of policy and procedures that relate to High-Risk/Low Frequency events, particularly those events having No Discretionary Time (NDT) to prepare in advance.

 - 3. Each Division Commander is responsible for ensuring that roll-call training is planned, delivered, and evaluated.
 Roll Call Training may involve the use of videotapes, lecture, or participating discussion.
 The programs shall be short in duration (5 to 15 minutes) and informational.
 Instructors will generally be the Shift Supervisors, but may include other personnel especially skilled or qualified in the particular topic.
 Instruction methods may include the following:

 - a.
 Lecture

 - b.
 Video

 - c.
 Demonstration

 - d.
 Articles, handouts, and other reading materials

 - e.
 Group discussion

 - f.
 Role-play, simulation, etc.

 - 4. Roll-call training shall be critiqued by personnel in attendance, and evaluated by the Shift Commander.

-- 5. Instructors conducting roll call training will ensure that the training is documented.
+- 5. All roll call training shall be documented and information sent to the Training Academy Commander for record keeping purposes.

 - 6. It shall be the responsibility of the Shift Supervisor to ensure that those officers missing Roll Call Training receive it as soon as practical.
 Officers are responsible to know and understand the Roll Call material taught.